Creamfields: History

-In 2012 the festival ownership changed hands as Cream was bought out by Live Nation who are the current organisers of the event.
-The festival was also set to expand to a three-day event, however, on the final day the festival was abandoned due to heavy rain.
-The following year a £500,000 investment into the site was made to protect it against bad weather.
+In 2012 the festival ownership changed hands as Cream was bought out by Live Nation, the current organisers of the event.
+The festival was set to expand to a three-day event, but on the final day the festival was abandoned because of heavy rain.
+The following year the organisers invested £500,000 in the site to protect it against bad weather.
 The three-day event allowed an attendance of 150,000.
-2014 saw the edition of a second primary stage, the North and South Stage; and in 2015, the festival was live streamed for the first time seeing 500,000 online attendees.
-2016 saw the introduction of the Steel Yard stage which spawned a spinoff mini-festival with events held in Liverpool and London, it also saw the festival become a four-day event with site expansion in 2017 allowing for a maximum attendance of 280,000.
-In 2019, a £2,000,000 investment was made to improve security and safety as well as reducing environmental impact.
-The festival itself saw Creamfields host Swedish House Mafia in their Save the World Reunion Tour.
-The show was the supergroup's first UK show since 2012 and saw the group as the sole occupiers of the festival's iconic Arc Stage on the day of the event.
+2014 saw the edition of a second primary stage, the North and South Stage; and in 2015, the festival was live streamed for the first time, to 500,000 online attendees.
+The Steel Yard stage was introduced in 2016, spawning a spinoff mini-festival with events held in Liverpool and London; the same year, the festival become a four-day event with site expansion in 2017 allowing for a maximum attendance of 280,000.
+In 2019, £2,000,000 was invested to improve security and safety and to reduce environmental impact.
+The festival hosted Swedish House Mafia in their Save the World Reunion Tour, the supergroup's first UK show since 2012; the group were the sole occupants of the festival's iconic Arc Stage on the day of the event.

-The 2020 edition of the festival was cancelled due to the COVID-19 pandemic, with a virtual festival taking its place.
-Following Boris Johnson's announcement on the 22 February regarding the road out of the UK's COVID-19 lockdown, Creamfields announced the 2021 edition would go ahead.
+The 2020 edition of the festival was cancelled because of the COVID-19 pandemic, with a virtual festival taking its place.
+Following Boris Johnson's announcement on the 22 February regarding the road out of the UK's COVID-19 lockdown, Creamfields announced that the 2021 edition would go ahead.
 Tickets for the event sold out in record time.

-2022 saw the introduction of a second UK-based festival - Creamfields South was held at Hylands Park in Chelmsford, hosting headline acts such as David Guetta and Calvin Harris.
-Organisers added they expect the festival to continue and become 'a solid and regular fixture on the UK festival circuit', with Creamfields South confirmed to be returning for 2023.
+A second UK-based festival – Creamfields South – was introduced in 2022 at Hylands Park in Chelmsford, hosting headline acts such as David Guetta and Calvin Harris.
+Organisers said that they expected the festival to continue and become 'a solid and regular fixture on the UK festival circuit', with Creamfields South confirmed to be returning for 2023.
+However, after just two editions, in September 2023 Live Nation announced that the Chelmsford event would be discontinued.
+Rather than holding separate North and South events in 2024, Creamfields consolidated into a single massive four‑day festival at Daresbury, Cheshire.
+The South edition was officially ended and merged back into the main North location from August 2024 onwards.